About Us

 1925 - 1976

-• After the authorities' decision to restore the building, it was renovated and transferred to the Ministry of Culture of the Uzbek SSR.
-In 1981, the church building was declared an architectural and historical monument of Uzbekistan.
+• By decision of the authorities, the building was restored and handed over to the Ministry of Culture of the Uzbek SSR.
+In 1981, the church was granted the status of an architectural and historical monument of Uzbekistan.

 1976

-• By the decision of the authorities of the Republic of Uzbekistan, the cathedral building was transferred to the Catholic parish of Tashkent.
+• After the collapse of the Soviet Union, the government of the Republic of Uzbekistan transferred the building of the church to the Catholic parish of Tashkent for free use.

 1992